EnviloN/unbalanced-data-classification/README.md

-# unbalanced-data-classification
+# Unbalanced data classification techniques

-Resampling techniques for unbalanced data classification to date and their comparison.
+Overview of **techniques for unbalanced data classification** used to date and their comparison.